veryMaker/signum-node/README.md

 ## Enter your Signum address here for SNR rewards, see here: https://signum.community/signum-snr-awards/
 P2P.myPlatform = S-ABCD-EFGH-IJKL-MNOP
 ```
-You can check you node using the [explorer](https://explorer.signum.network/peers/).
+You can check your node using the [explorer](https://explorer.signum.network/peers/).

 ## Hardware Requirements